fanluomarblue/ZijinQ_BSE_Portfolio/index.md

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}

 # Second Milestone
 I connected the LED circuit created for my first milestone to Adafruit.
 I created a dashboard on Adafruit and then created two feeds under that dashboard.
 The feeds controlled the output of the LED pin and its color.
-The connection is done via wifi, so I have to switch to the 2.4G wifi at my house since the 5G one does not work.
+However, since the LED light bulb only has one color, the output can only be blue.
+I modified the Wifi SSID and passowrd in the Arduino code and changed the IO username and key to my own account in order for the connection to succeed.

 [![Third Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574014/video_to_markdown/images/youtube--y3VAmNlER5Y-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=y3VAmNlER5Y&feature=emb_logo "Second Milestone"){:target="_blank" rel="noopener"}